gitlabhq/omnibus-gitlab/README.md

 ## Documentation

-The documentation overview is in the [readme in the doc directory](doc/README.md).
+The documentation overview is in the [doc directory](doc/index.md).

 ## Omnibus fork